rll/rllab/docs/user/gym_integration.rst

 Comparison between rllab and OpenAI Gym
 =======================================

 Both rllab and OpenAI Gym set out to be frameworks for developing and evaluating reinforcement learning algorithms.

 OpenAI Gym has a wider range of supported environments, as well as an online scoreboard for sharing the training results.
 It makes no assumptions of how the agent should be implemented.

-On the other hand, rllab is a more opinionated framework with a set of built-in algorithm implementations which are agnostic of how the environment or the policy is laid out, as well as fine grained components for developing and experimenting with new reinforcement learning algorithms. rllab is fully compatible with OpenAI Gym.
-Our reference implementations enable faster experimentation of research ideas and support seamless upload to Gym's scoreboard.
+rllab offers a set of built-in implementations of RL algorithms.
+These implementations are agnostic how the environment or the policy is laid out, as well as fine grained components for developing and experimenting with new reinforcement learning algorithms. rllab is fully compatible with OpenAI Gym.
+The rllab reference implementations of a wide range of RL algorithms enable faster experimentation and rllab provides seamless upload to Gym’s scoreboard.